Azure/Industrial-IoT/docs/tutorials/tut-publish-data.md

 ## Prerequisites

-Follow the instructions to [discover and browse assets using the engineering tool](tut-discover-assets.md).
+Follow the instructions on how to [discover and browse assets using the engineering tool](tut-discover-assets.md).

 ## List publishers